davidromani/phpwa-doc/the-manifest/screenshots.md

 platform: "android"
 ```

-Possible values are lisrted below.
-This list is not exhastive.
+Possible values are listed below.
+This list is not exhaustive.

 * Device platform identifiers:
   * `"android"`